 An analytical portion (0.5 g) is digested with nitric acid in the presence of sodium chloride using multi-step high-pressure microwave heating in a closed-vessel with a feedback program to monitor temperature and pressure.
 A 50 mL analytical solution containing hydrochloric acid is prepared from the digest.
 Total mercury is determined in the analytical solution by CVAAS using stannous chloride to reduce mercury (II) ion to mercury (0).

 - Mercury analyzer — A self contained unit or assembled apparatus capable of mixing stannous chloride solution with analytical solutions, separating mercury (0) vapor that forms upon mixing from the liquid stream, and sweeping mercury (0) vapor into the path of an atomic absorption detector; consisting of a multichannel peristaltic pump for controlling liquid flow, liquid mixing tee, device for regulating carrier gas flow, gas-liquid separator, device for drying carrier gas, thermally stable double beam optics (temperature controlled sample and reference cells), and ultra stable mercury vapor lamp and detector capable of measuring atomic absorbance at 253.7 nm.
 Analyzer must have computerized control of operating conditions, an autosampler, and software for calculating mercury concentration in solutions.
 Analyzer should be capable of determining concentrations in solution ≥0.05 µg/L with precision ≤2% relative standard deviation during a period of 2 to 3 hours.
 Analyzer with capability to determine 0.0005 µg/L with precision ≤2% relative standard deviation during a period of 2 to 3 hours is preferable.
+Note: Drying carrier gas by diffusing water vapor through a selective membrane such as Nafion® into argon sheath-gas is the preferred method of removing water vapor.
+Chemical desiccants are not recommended.

 - Microwave digestion system — Temperature control to 200 °C, pressure control to at least 600 psi, power 0-100% full power (minimum 630 watts, 900 watts for 12 position carousel), programmable in 1% increments.
 Digestion vessels must be TEM Teflon® lined.
 In this method, directions on use of microwave digestion equipment are specific to CEM Corporation brand.
 Use of method with other brands of equipment may require procedural modifications.
 Vessels designed to vent and reseal can be used provided they vent at pressures <300 psi.
+Safety Note: Microwave digestion systems can be potentially dangerous.
+Vessels contain concentrated nitric acid at high temperatures and pressures.
+Analyst must be familiar with manufacturer's recommended safety precautions including connection of the system to an appropriate exhaust system.

 - Gas supply — Ultra-high purity (99.999%) argon.
 Use 2-stage regulator to deliver argon at pressure and flow rate recommended by manufacturer of mercury analyzer.
 Use an additional tank equipped with 2-stage regulator and capillary Teflon® tubing to purge stannous chloride reducing solution with ultra high purity argon flowing at <50 mL/min and <5 psi.